|The Frankfurt-Tipp rating:|

 |Production country:||USA 2018|

-For many years Roman J. Israel (Denzel Washington) worked in a small law firm in the background, doing important paperwork and preparing cases.
-He's never even tried in court before.
-But when his partner falls seriously ill and the law firm has to be abandoned, the inconspicuous novel takes on a new job at a large law firm.
-And his new boss, the ambitious lawyer Georg Pierce (Colin Farrell), immediately throws Roman in the deep end and uses him in court.
-This is where the idiosyncratic novel quickly gets off on the wrong foot and his job soon stands on shaky legs.
-But then Roman gets information that puts his moral conscience to the acid test - and suddenly his simple life so far runs completely out of control…
+For many years, Roman J. Israel (Denzel Washington) has worked behind the scenes in a small law firm, doing important paperwork and preparing cases.
+He has never tried cases himself.
+But when his partner falls gravely ill and the firm must be abandoned, the unassuming Roman takes a new job at a big firm.
+And his new boss, the ambitious lawyer Georg Pierce (Colin Farrell) throws Roman right into the deep end and puts him to work in court.
+Here, the headstrong Roman quickly starts to make trouble, and his job is soon on shaky ground.
+But then Roman gets information that puts his moral conscience to the test - and suddenly his previously simple life goes completely off the rails.

-The criticism of the US justice system is an extremely exciting topic and the fact that a small lawyer is trying to revolutionize it from the background is a really good idea.
-The scene in which Roman, as an idealist of the old school, gets into a clinch with young people who are frustrated by reality, is also extremely strong, since one can somehow understand both sides.
-But it's simply not believable that Roman, through experiences like this, throws all his basic moral principles overboard at the first possible opportunity.
-Even the consistent, if not really surprising ending doesn't help much to iron out this shortcoming.
+The critique of the US justice system is an extremely intriguing topic, and having a small-time lawyer from the background trying to revolutionize it is a really good idea.
+Also, the scene where Roman, as an old-school idealist, gets into clinches with young people frustrated by reality is also extremely strong, as you can kind of understand both sides.
+But the fact that Roman throws all his moral principles overboard at the first possible opportunity because of experiences like this just isn't believable.
+Even the consistent, if not really surprising, ending doesn't help much to iron out this shortcoming.

 An article by Frankfurt-Tipp